HYPERLITE DAY SALE丨UP TO $120 OFF

 Mandatory Documentation Checklist:

-• [ ] DLC QPL Listing: A non-negotiable for utility rebates.
-Verify the exact model number is listed on the DesignLights Consortium (DLC) QPL.
+• [ ] DLC QPL Listing: Essential for utility rebates.
+Verify the model number on the DesignLights Consortium (DLC) QPL.

 Step 4: Installation and Commissioning